seanken/CellLevel_QC/README.md

 `exonic:` Number of reads that are exonic.

-`multi:` Number of reads that are multimappers (excluded from exonic/intronic/intergenic numbers).
+`multi:` Number of reads that are multimappers.

 `unmapped:` Number of reads that are unmapped.